syncfusion-content/predictive-analytics-docs/predictive-analytics/Charts-for-One-Variable.md

 ![](Charts-for-One-Variable_images/img7.png)

-_Histogram with superimposed normal curve_
+Histogram with superimposed normal curve
+{:.caption}

 Once you have saved your work, clean the workspace of unwanted variables and objects.